 Here’s the design I came up with for the benches.
 Click to activate rotation.

 The first step of the build was to make the stacked panels for the sides of the boxes.
 Breaking down the 2x6s was relatively quick.

 Then it was time to start on the benches.
 I used 2x4s for aprons connected to a pair of 4×4 legs.
-I added a crosspiece to keep the whole thing rigid and then attached a second crosspiece to the side of each box with screws and glue to act as a ledge to hold up the edge of the bench top.
+I added a crosspiece to keep the whole thing rigid and then attached a second crosspiece to the side of each box to act as a ledge to hold up the edge of the bench top.
 The bench tops are held together with pocket hole screws and even more of that wonderful Loctite PL Premium.

 The last step of the build was to put together the rims for the plant stand boxes.
 I cut 2x4s to size, mitering the ends at 45 degrees, and then glued them together using a set of shop-made corner clamps.